 I have decided to finally read “Happier” by Tal Ben-Shahar.
 It’s a book I acquired nearly two years ago, but I’ve never quite got around to really reading it.
-Instead, I’ve just flipped through the pages from time-to-time.
+Instead, I’ve just flipped through the pages from time to time.
 I think the reason I’ve never really read it is that I have always felt odd passing by the self-evaluations (called “time-ins”) and personal exercises.

 However, I’ve decided that this is the year I will finally read the book; the year I will finally work through the book.
 And I think that part of the process for that might be to use the blog to share my thoughts.
 Feel free to reflect on the tasks yourself, too.
 (But please don’t feel obligated to share your thoughts with me.
-Though you may if you’d like.)
+Although you may if you’d like.)

 The first “Time In” is to reflect on a couple of personal experiences where reaching a certain milestone did not bring the emotional payoff I expected.
-The author prefaces this by sharing a story about his own hard work and dedication towards an athletic achievement didn’t bring him the long-term happiness he’d expected.
+The author prefaces this by sharing a story about his own hard work and dedication towards an athletic achievement that didn’t bring him the long-term happiness he’d expected.

 It’s actually rather difficult to think of examples.
 Not because every “happy” milestone I’ve ever reached has brought me nothing but happiness, but because most of my happy milestones have really been stepping stones towards a larger, greater happiness goal.

 If I start with the happy milestones that did bring me the payoff I (mostly) expected, I can easily name two: (1) My wedding, and the happy marriage that followed and (2) the day we were approved as adoptive parents, and the match with two beautiful children that followed.